Decision Optimization model builder views and scenarios

 You can create a Python or OPL model using multiple model files by clicking the + tab next to MODEL and selecting Add new empty or Upload Files.
 The tab named MODEL must always contain your main model.
 If you try to upload another file with the same name, for example model.py, you are prompted to upload it with new name or replace your main model.
 You can also replace a model by clicking the Import icon.

 When you edit your model formulation in the Decision Optimization model builder your content is saved automatically and the Last save time is displayed on the top of the page.

-Once you have created a model, the Replace option appears in the upper-left of the window.
-If you click Replace, you return to the Model wizard.
+Once you have created a model, the Replace link appears in the upper-left of the window.
+If you click the Replace link, you return to the Model wizard.
 Note that if you create a new model, the previous one is deleted.

 When you have finished editing your model, you can solve it by clicking the Run button in this view.

 To run models you must associate a Watson Machine Learning instance with your Watson Studio project.
 To do this, in the Overview tab of your project, scroll to find the Associated deployment space section and click Add a Machine Learning service.
 In the window that opens, select a Machine Learning service from the drop-down list and click Select.
 If you have no associated service defined when you try to run a model, you obtain the error "Run FAILED: cannot deploy model to wml".